 Georgia’s Title Rebuilding and Restoration Process

 Georgia allows purchasers of salvage and flood cars to rebuild the car and restore the title.
 However, the title will still be marked as a restored title, which can somewhat diminish the car’s value.
 That’s why it’s important to ensure that you can repair the car for less than market value and that a slight decrease in market value will still be worth selling.
 Otherwise, you’re likely to lose money on the sale.

 Georgia’s title restoration process is rather involved.
 To apply for a restored title, you must be a licensed rebuilder.
 So don’t even think about pursuing title restoration unless you plan to make it an ongoing business.
 You must also pass a detailed inspection that requires documentation of any and all repairs, a before and after photo of the vehicle, a number of forms, a $100 fee, and receipts evidencing all work put into the car.
 If you don’t have the time or inclination to research this process and meet Georgia’s title rebuilding demands, a flooded car repair might not be worthwhile.

 The Dangers of Title Washing

 Some purchasers of flooded cars are tempted to forgo Georgia’s title restoration process.
 Instead, they attempt to obscure the fact that the car was a flooded vehicle by driving the car to another state and registering it there.
-That might seem like a good idea at first blush, but it’s actually an illegal strategy called title washing.
+That might seem like a good idea at first blush, but it’s actually an illegal strategy.
+This strategy is title washing.

 Title washing can land you in jail.
-It also subjects you to civil penalties if you sell a flooded car and the buyer loses money or is injured by the car.
-The truth almost always comes out in these scenarios, so resit the temptation to break the law and engage in title washing.
+It also subjects you to civil penalties if you sell a flooded car.
+And the buyer loses money or has an injury by the car.
+The truth almost always comes out in these scenarios, so resist the temptation to break the law and engage in title washing.

 Tips for Buying and Selling a Flooded Vehicle